gmalette/castor/README.md

 ### Nested config

-You can nest castor configurations.
+You can nest Castor configurations.
 Castor will not create setters for the intermediate node.
 A user could therefore not overwrite it by accident.

     configuration = Castor.configure do |config|
       config.nested_config :nested => true do |nested|